FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-10-01-LibraryPrep-NEBtreated2.md

 - I then combined all of these tubes into one LoBind 1.5 mL tube
 - I quantified the pooled libraries with Qubit dsDNA HS Assay Kit and tapestation analysis with the D5000 ScreenTape.
 Then froze until shipping next week

+# Final pool, sent on 10/06/25 to Oklahoma